To interact with most functions, you need to authenticate first:

 mabl deployments --help

-You can use the mabl CLI to export all screenshots for a given test run.
+You can use the mabl CLI to export all outputs for a given test run.
 Customers typically use the screenshots to have product design discussions with their team or for compliance reasons.
 For example, if you have a test that tests the user signup and onboarding flow of your app, you can get the screenshots and discuss with your team ways to optimize the user experience to increase signups.

-First you'll need the test run id.
+To export, first you'll need the test run id.
 Please see the Obtaining mabl Resource IDs for the CLI section below for how to get a test run id from the test output page.

 Next, go to your terminal and run the following mabl CLI command using the test run id that you copied previously: